kraken24/terraform-aws-website-deployer/README.md

 | Certificate Manager   | € 0.00            | SSL Certificate for the website                    |
 | **Total**             | **€ 18.20**       | **Total cost per year**                            |

 ## Pre-Requisites

 This repository has four parts.
 I have explained each part below, so feel free to skip to whichever part you don't know about.
 * ☁️ AWS Account Setup: An AWS account to deploy your website.
-* 🐙 GitHub Account Setup: A GitHub account to store your website files and maintain a history of changes.
+* 🐙 GitHub Account Setup: A GitHub account to maintain all the files for this project.
+* 🎬 Deployments via Github Actions: There are two pipelines (infrastructure deployment and website deployment) which will automatically deploy everything for you.
-* 🛠️ Terraform configuration in `terraform` folder: This is the main configuration file for deploying the website on AWS.
+    * 🛠️ Terraform configuration in `terraform` folder: This folder contains the AWS infrastructure configuration files.
 You do not have to change anything here as long as the secrets are stored properly on GitHub :)
-* 🌐 Website files in `my_website` folder: Store all the required website files in this folder.
+    * 🌐 Website files in `my_website` folder: Stores all the required website files in this folder.

-#### AWS Setup
+### AWS Setup

 1. Create a AWS Account and an IAM User to deploy the cloud infrastructure.
 Link to create an IAM User can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 2. For your IAM User, generate access key and secret access key. **Save them in a safe place.**